nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 02 - The UNIX Architecture and Command Usage.markdown

 ## Chapter 02 - The UNIX Architecture and Command Usage

-01. The UNIX system divides the labor between two agencies:
+01. The UNIX system architecture divides the system workload between two agencies:

 	-	**Kernel**